Connect with us

 The Ethiopia-Djibouti railway can move 106 containers in a single route.
 PHOTO | FILE

-The newly built Ethiopia-Djibouti standard gauge railway has been hailed a huge success by its operator, making it a good example of how China is transforming transportation in the eastern African region.
+The new Ethiopia-Djibouti railway is praised by its operator, making it a good example of how China is transforming transportation in the eastern African region.

-The 756km electrified railway connecting landlocked Ethiopia to its neighbouring Red Sea state of Djibouti has moved over 2,000 cargo containers from the port to central Ethiopia during its first two months of operations, the Ethiopia-Djibouti Standard Gauge Rail Transport S.C has disclosed.
+The 756km electrified railway linking landlocked Ethiopia to Djibouti on the Red Sea has transported over 2,000 cargo containers from the port to central Ethiopia in its initial two months of operation, revealed the Ethiopia-Djibouti Standard Gauge Rail Transport S.C.

-Tilahun Kassa, the director of Ethiopia-Djibouti Standard Gauge Rail Transport S.C., said last week that linkage between the Djibouti port and the Modjo dry port has shown early achievements as it is anticipated to promote Ethiopia’s international export business and trading.
+Tilahun Kassa, the director of Ethiopia-Djibouti Standard Gauge Rail Transport S.C., said last week that the linkage between the Djibouti port and the Modjo dry port has shown promising early success, anticipated to boost Ethiopia’s export and trade.

 Earlier, Chinese Ambassador to Ethiopia Tan Jian said that his country was hopeful that the project would greatly contribute to the industrialization and diversification of the Ethiopian economy.

-“It is regarded by many as a lifeline project for both countries, for Ethiopia and for Djibouti.
+“It is regarded by many as a lifeline project for both Ethiopia and Djibouti.
 And we see this as a railway of development; as a railway of cooperation; and as a railway of friendship,” he added.

 The railway project, which was funded by the Chinese to the tune of Sh400 billion, was contracted to China Rail Engineering Corporation (CREC) – which built the first 320 km of the railway; and China Civil Engineering Construction Corporation (CCECC) – which erected the remaining 436km connecting to the Djibouti port.